Spatially resolved broad line region in a quasar at z=4: Dynamical black hole mass and prominent outflow: The fitted BLR model

 While the size appears to match that inferred by applying a $\rfe$ correction to the R-L relation favoured by \cite{du19}, this does not provide an explanation of why $\rfe$ is so low.
 Indeed, from the plot of FWHM versus $\rfe$ in \cite{she14}, both of these values for J0529 seem rather typical of QSOs generally.
 Instead we propose that much of the deviation from the scaling relations that has previously been attributed to luminosity or accretion rate, could, analogous to the \civ\ line, be due to the impact of the outflow on the \hi\ line properties.
 Indeed, the disky part of the BLR in Fig.~\ref{fig:avgphase} contains only 27\% of the total line luminosity.
 Applying this to the typical equation which has a typical form $R_\mathrm{BLR} \propto 0.5 \log{L}$ where $L$ is usually taken to represent the total AGN luminosity.
 If instead we consider only the luminosity associated with the disky part of the BLR tracing rotationally supported gas (using the line luminosity as a suitable proxy), then the inferred size is reduced by a factor $\sim2$.
 This would bring the estimate from \cite{ben13} into good agreement with our measurement.

-Similarly, using only the disky part of the BLR would bring the equivalent width down to $\sim40$~\AA, within the range of typical values.
-And we would find $\rfe = 1.44$ which is what one would expect for a highly accreting QSO, particularly in the context of Eddington ratio discussed below.
+Similarly, we would find $\rfe = 1.44$ which is what one would expect for a highly accreting QSO, particularly in the context of Eddington ratio discussed below.
 However, applying this new value would lead to a revised BLR size from \cite{du19} that is much too small.
 We therefore speculate that the over-estimate of the BLR size that has been discussed in the literature for highly accreting and highly luminous QSOs could be related to the impact of BLR outflows on the line properties.